Section508Coordinators/ACRT/README.md

 # Project Title
 “Accessibility Conformance Report Tool (ACRT)”

-This is browser based standalone application which records test results from testers.All input data will be stored as JSON &/or html file in local machine which can be shared with others as needed.
+This is browser based standalone application which records accessibility test results from testers.All input data will be stored as JSON &/or html file in local machine which can be shared with others as needed.
 JSON file can be further manipulated for analytics and reporting purposes.

 ## Getting Started
 Download/Copy files to your local machine.
 Once downloaded, unzip if needed.
 Open "index.html"  which is landing page for this application.
 You will see menu 'Instruction' for detail instruction how to use this tool.Prefered browser is Google Chrome or Microsoft edge or firefox.